* ECB drops easing bias

 * But signals inflation caution, reactive policy

-* Euro volatile, bank stocks up (updates throughout)
+* Euro volatile, bank stocks up (Updates prices)

 European shares rose to one-week highs, led by banks, which tend to benefit from tighter monetary policy prospects.